-For the next year, the battalion trained at Fort Knox, Kentucky.
 In early 1941, Fred was transferred to B Company, but it is not known how long he remained with the company.
-At some point, he reassigned to HQ Company for a second time.
+At some point, he returned to HQ Company for a second time and made the battalion’s maintenance officer.
+It was his job to keep the tanks, trucks, and jeeps running.
+It was also at this time that all the battalion had 16 operational tanks and the first men from selective service were assigned to the company.

 From September 1 through 30, 1941, the battalion took part in maneuvers in Louisiana.
 His company did not actively take part in the maneuvers, but they did maintenance work on the tanks and scout cars.
 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.